 The Board of Trustees approved consultant agreements for the assessment of the 283.3-acre parcel for the development of a public and State Veterans Cemetery.
 These services will be included as part of the overall project costs.
 There will be consulting services to address California Environmental Quality Act (CEQA) activities on the site in advance of submitting final development plans to the City of Anaheim.

 PROJECT FUNDING

 General Fund \$ 700,000

 \$ 700,000

-Is this a Recurring No Operating Expenditure?
-INO
+Is this a Recurring Operating Expanditure?
+Oberating Expenditure / Is this a Recurring Operating Expenditure?
+No

 PROJECT FUNDING & EXPENDITURES SCHEDULE